frantzalexander/birthday_playlist/README.md

 # Project Overview
-Birthday Playlist

-A program that creates a Spotify playlist from the billboard hot 100 rankings.
+A program that creates a Spotify playlist containing the song titles from the [Billboard hot 100](https://www.billboard.com/charts/hot-100/) rankings website.

 ## Objectives
+- Ask user for a past date
+- Webscrape the website to acquire the song titles and artist names
+-

 ## Results